Published on July 17th, 2017 | by Bobby Mathews0

 ‘Brother, you deserted us,’ Atlas says Colon told him.
 ‘Those were his words.
 I told him I didn’t have anything against Brody or Jose.
 But after what I had seen, I felt the best thing for me to do was to leave.
 He told me there was going to be a trial, and I told him to let me know when it was so I could come down.’

 Atlas never got the call …”

-While he was researching his book, Murray was repeatedly warned away from learning more about Brody’s murder.
+While he was researching his book, Murray was repeatedly warned away from learning more about the death of Bruiser Brody.
 From a PopMatters.com interview in February 2016:

 “Murray tracked down the Coroner’s Report on Brody’s death, which is included in the book, and attempted to obtain the transcripts of Gonzalez’s trial.
 ‘My wife and I spent a whole day one day just calling around, trying to get copies of the court records,’ says Murray.
 ‘Finally, we got somebody that was literally in the basement and had all the court records there with her and she said, ‘Call me back in four hours, I’ll go look for them.’
 We call her back and she gets on the phone with my wife and is whispering, and says, ‘The court records aren’t here.
 They’re supposed to be here.
 I don’t know where they are.
 Don’t call here again,’ and hangs up.
 It’s just the court transcripts of what was said.
 Why would you destroy that?
 But I was never able to find them.
 So, just to put an extra little conspiracy thing in there.
 I don’t know if they were destroyed or what, but the people down in the basement told me they’re not where they’re supposed to be.”

 Brody was 42 years old when he died.
 He left behind a widow, Barbara, and a young son, Geoffrey.

 Jose Gonzalez continued to work for Carlos Colon for many years and kept a picture of himself shaking hands with Brody in his office.
 He is 71 years old as of this writing.
 Brody would have been the same age.